spcask/cfrs-defunct/README.md

 ======

-CFRS[] (CFRS Brackets) is an extremely minimal drawing language that conists of only five simple commands:
+CFRS[] (CFRS Brackets) is an extremely minimal drawing language that consists of only six simple commands:

 - `C`: Change colour.
 - `F`: Move forward by one cell and paint the new cell.